 WALKING TOURS & ACTIVITIES IN PARIS - FRANCE

-Paris is located in north central France, on the banks of the Seine river, in the middle of the department Ile-de-France (literally 'the island of France).
-This is the most populous department in France counting some 11 million people, also known as a ‘France in a nutshell’.
+Paris is located in north-central France, on the banks of the Seine river, in the middle of the department Ile-de-France (literally 'the island of France).
+This is the most populous department in France home to some 11 million people, also known as a ‘France in a nutshell’.

 Just saying its name brings the ‘oohs and aahs’ effect on most people.
-The white city, city of love, of light, of romance… The capital and the biggest city of France and the third most visited city in the whole world!
+The white city, the city of love, the city of light, the city of romance… The capital and the biggest city of France and the third most visited city in the whole world!
 And that is for a good reason since Paris has a whole lot to offer.

 Its cultural, historical and artistic dimension is just overwhelming.
 Staying there for a day or two won’t be enough for crossing all of the checkpoints.
 So let’s sum up some of the most iconic ones.